SumoLogic/sumologic-documentation/docs/alerts/monitors/use-playbooks-with-monitors.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 This article describes how to use automated playbooks with monitors.
-A [playbook](/docs/platform-services/automation-service/automation-service-playbooks/) is a predefined set of actions and conditional statements that run in an automated workflow to respond to a certain event or incident type.
+A [playbook](/docs/platform-services/automation-service/automation-service-playbooks/) is a predefined set of actions and conditional statements that run in an automated workflow to respond to a incident.
 For example, suppose that a monitor detects suspicious behavior that could indicate a security problem.
 When the monitor sends the alert, it could also run an automated playbook to respond to the event.

 To add a playbook to a monitor, see [Add an automated playbook to a monitor](#add-an-automated-playbook-to-a-monitor) below.